schctl/nerdwm/README.md

 - Workspaces
   - Each with their own mode
-    - Purely Floating
+    - Purely Floating (with decorated windows)
     - Tiling (tiled windows by default but floating windows can exist)
     - Fullscreen
-- Plugin interface <sup>(something I want to try to implement as I have never done this before)</sup>
+- Plugin interface